 - Policy links should sit at the bottom of topic links.

-- Call a policy a policy for user understanding (for example, Safeguarding against terrorism policy).
+- Use the word 'policy' in the link for user understanding (eg Safeguarding against terrorism policy).

 - Always have a grants link.